Cognigy/Documentation/docs/en/docs/ai/installation/single-signin-saml2.md

 <div class="divider"></div>

 ???+ warning "Only avaiable for certain IDPs"
-    Single Logout is currently only supported with OneLogin
+    Single Logout is currently only supported with OneLogin and Microsoft Azure Active Directory.

 In order to configure Single Logout for your Identity Provider, you need the URL used to process the logout request from the IDP.
 During SLO, the IDP will redirect to the frontend of COGNIGY.AI, and you therefore need to use the frontend domain you configured for your installation.
 The SLO URL looks like this